 ‘All About Trans’, is the second phase of our work with the trans community, which began with Trans Media Action in October 2011.

-Over the past five years, we’ve been working closely with the support of broadcasters and funders to engage media professionals (journalists, presenters and editors) with trans issues in creative ways.
+Over the past five years, we’ve been working closely with the support of broadcasters and funders to engage media professionals (journalists, presenters and editors), education and healthcare professionals with trans issues in creative ways.

 We want to move media professionals by introducing them to some inspirational and talented trans and non-binary people who we think may challenge their preconceptions in a really positive and enjoyable way.

-From 2013 – 2017, we’ll be carrying out interactions between lucky media professionals and a carefully chosen pool of volunteers from the trans community.
-To date we have carried out over 40 interactions with over 250 media and other sector professionals across the UK, ranging from the BBC and Mail on Sunday to the Scotland Herald and Hollyoaks.
+From 2013 – 2017, we’ll be carrying out interactions between lucky media professionals and trans and non-binary people.
+To date we have carried out 59 interactions with nearly 350 media and other sector professionals across the UK, ranging from the BBC and Mail on Sunday to the Scotland Herald and Hollyoaks.

 Paris Lees, journalist, presenter and All About Trans facilitator explains the work: